StefanieSenger/Mastering_OOP/notes.md

 ## Special methods

-This table tries to define special methods by answering the following questions:
+These notes on special methods try to define special methods by answering the following questions:
 - what base classes have this method implemented and what is the default implementation
 - when is the special method triggered
 - what is it useful for

+- terms is used the following:
 ```python
 class Class:
     __init__(self):